14all-agency/shopify-llms-txt-directory/https-nessypopart-com.md

 - [A Dog's Life](https://nessypopart.com/collections/a-dogs-life): Each work in the A DOGS LIFE Series is a punchy celebration of doghood—unapologetic, endearing, and instantly iconic.
 These are Limited Edition Giclée prints on canvas, framed and offered in two bold square formats: 40x40cm for bite-sized brilliance, and 100x100cm for statement-scale snuggles.
 From the coffee-slurping drama of “Slurp” to the wide-eyed pause of “Gig,” Ness turns everyday doggy moments into pop art full of heart.
 Whether it’s the quiet companionship of “Friends Forever” or the theatrical sass of “1..2..3,” this series speaks to life lived at dog-level: curious, chaotic, and deeply felt.
 Each canvas is a collector’s slice of canine soul.
   Updated: 2025-09-27T05:25:30Z
   Total Products: 7
-- [Superhero Series](https://nessypopart.com/collections/superhero-series): Capes?
+- [SUPERHERO Series (Limited Editions)](https://nessypopart.com/collections/superhero-series): Capes?
 Optional.
 Attitude?
 Mandatory.
 The SUPERHEROES Series blasts through the comic cosmos with Ness’s signature pop-art satire and four-legged flair.
 These Limited Edition Giclée prints—each framed and available in 40x40cm and 75x75cm—feature heroic hounds like Spiderdog, Thanos, The Incredible Pug, Wonderhound, and Captain Bulldog.
 Each canvas is a tribute to resilience and comic absurdity—where superpowers meet drool and dignity.
 The textures pop, the humor bites, and every snarl or side-eye packs an emotional punch.
 With a limited number of prints per design, these framed collectibles are a dog-lover’s dream and a comic geek’s delight.
-  Updated: 2025-09-01T06:51:03Z
+  Updated: 2025-10-24T07:32:29Z
   Total Products: 6
 - [Original Minis](https://nessypopart.com/collections/original-minis): Original Minis – Small Works, Big Feelings Each 15x15cm canvas in this collection is a raw, unfiltered glimpse into Ness’s world—where humor collides with heartbreak, and pop culture meets personal truth.
 Painted in acrylic with black-painted sides, these original works are ready to sit proudly on a shelf or hang solo like a quiet rebellion.
 No frames.
 No filters.
 Just pure emotion, captured in miniature.
 Whether it’s Hoodie Boy reaching for love or confronting pills and paradoxes, these pieces are more than art—they’re fragments of a story still unfolding.
 Perfect for collectors who crave intimacy, edge, and a touch of the unexpected.
   Updated: 2025-09-01T06:51:03Z